Gummar/Lethal-Bots/Thunderstore/README.md

 </br>**transmit (desired message)** - The bot who is currently on the terminal will send the given message on the signal translator.
 </br>Please note that you must be in chat range for the bot to hear you.
 If you are too far away, the bot will not respond to your command.
 If both you and the bot have a walkie-talkie, you can use the command in the chat and the bot will respond to it.
+</br>Please note that these are also voice commands, but they require you to only say the word unlike how they work as said in the chat.

 Note: The bot will also respond to commands on the signal translator, but there is a seperate list of commands for that.
 </br>**return** - The bot will return to the ship immediately.